github0code/Dell-OptiPlex-7080-MFF-Opencore/README.md

-# Dell-OptiPlex-7080-MFF
+# Dell-OptiPlex-7080-MFF-Opencore
-Dell OptiPlex 7080 MFF 黑苹果
+OpenCore for macOS Monterey (12.3.1) on Dell OptiPlex 7080 MFF